albertllousas/hexagonal-workshop/workshop_steps/hexagonal/3_database_type_change.md

 +----------------+        +-------------------+           +------------+
 ```

-Now our infrastructure code depends on our domain, and not the other way around.
+Now our infrastructure code for the database depends on our domain, and not the other way around, this mitigates most of the
+changes in our db, like changes in the schema or ORMs.

+**Our business code is free of database concerns 😱.**

 Let's keep changing stuff, [third change](/workshop_steps/hexagonal/4_breaking_change.md).